 Weed control is especially important along creeks and waterways, as well as in parks, garden beds, sportsfields, streets and laneways.

 Council employs a range of methods to manage weeds including hand weeding, slow burning, biological control and the use of non-residual chemical herbicides.

 Council is committed to reducing reliance on inorganic herbicides for the control of weeds where possible and replace with environmentally-sustainable or organic alternatives.

 See the Council Pest and Weed Management Policy (DOC 112Kb) for further details.

-Council's no spray register
+Council's 'No Spray' register

 Email the Council Open Space team to register.
-Provide your name and residential street address details to register and you will receive confirmation of registration and an information brochure providing further details about the service.
+Provide your name and residential street address to register and you will receive confirmation of registration and an information brochure providing further details about the service.

 A renewal notice is sent each year so residents can advise if they wish to continue or be taken off the 'No Spray' register.

 As Council needs to maintain our city and streets in a clean and relatively weed-free state, residents included in the 'No Spray' register agree to manage weeds in the footpath and on the kerb and channel in front of and next to their property, by hand-weeding or using their own environmentally-safe product.